Interview and Hire a Patient Advocate in 4 Easy Steps:

 - Do you have references?
 (Advocates may understandably be reluctant to give you names and contact information for references due to privacy laws.
 However, it would make sense to ask them if they will ask a former client to contact you to provide a reference.
-Alternatively, you can check their listings for testimonials which may not be added by individual advocates.)
+Alternatively, you can check their directory profiles testimonials which may not be added by individual advocates.)

 Additional, optional interview questions, depending on the services you need: